 Chicago was the highest-scoring team in baseball, and Anson, as its cleanup hitter, was the leading run producer in the game.
 The Chicago Tribune introduced a new statistic, runs batted in, in 1880 and reported that Cap Anson led the league in this category by a healthy margin.
 The statistic was soon dropped, but later researchers have determined that Anson led the National League in RBI eight times.
 He is credited with driving in more that 2,000 runs, behind only Henry Aaron and Babe Ruth on the all-time list despite the fact that National League teams played fewer than 100 games per season for much of Anson's career.

-Anson reached double figures in homers only once.
+Anson hit more than twelve homers in a season only once.
 He swatted 21 round-trippers in 1884 by taking advantage of the tiny Chicago ballpark, which featured a left field fence only 180 feet from home plate (balls hit over the fence had been ruled as doubles in previous seasons).
 On August 5 and 6, 1884, Anson belted five homers in two games, a record that has been tied (by Stan Musial, among others) but never broken.
 However, Anson drove in most of his runs with sharp line drives that the barehanded infielders found nearly impossible to stop.
 Fielding gloves found their way into the National League by the mid 1880s, but Anson's production continued uninterrupted.
 He batted .300 or better in each of his first 20 professional seasons, and by 1886 he was baseball's all-time leader in games played, runs, hits, RBI, and several other categories.

 He was less successful as a fielder, leading the league in errors several times and setting the all-time career mark for miscues by a first baseman.
 However, Anson was fearless in stopping hard-thrown balls with his bare hands, and his size made him an excellent target for his infield mates.
 He was an integral part of the celebrated "Stonewall Infield" with third baseman Tom Burns, shortstop Ed Williamson, and second baseman Fred Pfeffer.
 This unit remained together for seven seasons, from 1883 to 1889, and formed the backbone of the Chicago defense.